luau-lang/luau/docs/_pages/library.md

 function assert<T>(value: T, message: string?): T
 ```

-`assert` checks if the value is truthful; if it's not (which means it's `false` or `nil`), it throws an error.
+`assert` checks if the value is truthful; if it's not (which means it's `false` or `nil`), it raises an error.
 The error message can be customized with an optional parameter.
 Upon success the function returns the `condition` argument.

 ```
 function error<T>(message: T, level: number?)
 ```

-`error` throws an error with the specified object.
+`error` raises an error with the specified object.
 Note that errors don't have to be strings, although they often are by convention; various error handling mechanisms like `pcall`
 preserve the error type.
-When `level` is specified, the error thrown is turned into a string that contains call frame information for the caller at level `level`, where `1` refers
+When `level` is specified, the error raised is turned into a string that contains call frame information for the caller at level `level`, where `1` refers
 to the function that called `error`.
 This can be useful to attribute the errors to callers, for example `error("Expected a valid object", 2)` highlights the caller of the function
 that called `error` instead of the function itself in the callstack.